Mucormycosis is a fungal infection of the sinuses, brain, or lungs. It occurs in some people with a weakened immune system.

 - Pain in the upper abdomen or back

 Symptoms of skin (cutaneous) mucormycosis include a single, painful, hardened area of skin that may have a blackened center.

 Surgery should be done immediately to remove all dead and infected tissue.
 Surgery can lead to disfiguration because it may involve removal of the palate, parts of the nose, or parts of the eye.
 Without such aggressive surgery, however, chances of survival are greatly decreased.

-Mucormycosis has an extremely high death rate even when aggressive surgery is done.
-Death rates range from 25 - 85% depending on the body area involved and your overall health.
+Mucormycosis has an extremely high death rate, even when aggressive surgery is done.
+Risk of death depends on the area of the body involved and your overall health.

 Kontoyiannis DP.
 Mucormycosis.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
+Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 348.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 348.

 Kontoyiannis DP, Lewis RE.
 Agents of mucormycosis and entomophthoramycosis.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 259.
+8th ed.
+Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 260.

-Updated by: David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.